Advanced Network Programming Homepage (XB_0048)

 The networking stack Figure 1: Topics covered in ANP course

-Advanced Network Programming (ANP) (VU catalogue) is a BSc-level course.
 The goal of the course is to (i) make students aware of the internals of end-host and data center networking advancements; (ii) show practical tools to debug and analyze the Linux stack; (iii) teach low-level nitty and gritty details by implementing network protocols.
-We cover the following topics (2021, Animesh covers lecture 1-6, Lin covers lectures 7-11):
+We cover the following topics in 2023 (Animesh covers lecture 1-6, Bala/Matthijs cover lectures 7-11):

 1. Introduction: Evolution of socket, DMA, Interrupt storms, SGE capabilities.